 Fat Tire Biking

 You don’t have to borrow a drone to get a bird’s eye view of snow-covered canopies and trees.
 Instead, head to Wisconsin Dells for a pair of ziplining experiences only a cold-weather destination can offer.
-Vertical Illusions offers a tour that begins at Chimney Rock Park, flying you through Aspen Grove and over Friendship Lake Canyon.
+Vertical Illusions offers a tour that begins at Chimney Rock Park, sending you flying you through Aspen Grove and over Friendship Lake Canyon.
 You can also snowshoe to the summit if the weather calls for it.
 BigFoot Zipline Tours is also open year-round and provides spectacular views of Northwoods pines on seven separate lines.